ethereumclassic/ethereumclassic.github.io/content/blog/2022-02-22-core-devs-call-22-ecip-1049-call-results/index.en.md

 Here is the open PR to move 1049 to Rejected status if the new champion does NOT bring the ECIP-1049 proposal up to [ECIP-1000](https://ecips.ethereumclassic.org/ECIPs/ecip-1000) standards:
 [Rejected Status ecip-1049](https://github.com/ethereumclassic/ECIPs/pull/465)

 Thanks for everyone's participation.
 Please direct future commentary to the newest ECIP 1049 discussion thread.
 However, please review the historical threads.
-There is plenty of technical discussion.
+There has been plenty of technical discussion on this matter over the years.

 ### Please review the issue thread to find the most up to date information.